 Kristen Moore went to school at the University of Saskatchewan from 2007-2013.
 She graduated with a Bachelor’s of Science in Kinesiology as well as a Master’s of Physical Therapy.
 After graduating from physical therapy Kristen completed her Diploma in Canine Rehabilitation through the Canadian Physical Therapy Association.
 At Veterinary Mobility Center, Kristen is a canine rehabilitation practitioner.
 This involves assessment, as well as delivery of rehabilitation programs, which include manual therapy, exercise prescription, and modalities.
 Kristen takes the same principles of treatment that she uses in her human physical therapy practice and applies them to a canine population.
 Kristen’s favourite part of the job is when she gets to see a dog who came into an appointment in pain leave with a wagging tail.
 She thinks it is very rewarding to see a dog who is suffering start to enjoy the simple things in life again, like going around the block for a walk.
 Those are the things that Kristen thinks really make a difference in the quality of life for a dog.
 Kristen’s family all lives in Regina and White City.
 She has one dog, a border terrier mix named Indi.
 Indi is a rescue from New Hope Dog Rescue in Saskatoon and is great little adventurer.
 Indi accompanies Kristen on many canoeing, hiking, and rock climbing trips.
 Kristen also continues to work part-time as a physical therapist with humans in a private practice clinic in Regina.

 Cherise grew up in Saskatoon Saskatchewan.
-She is currently enrolled in the Animal Health Technology Program through Thompson River University in Kamloops BC.
-Cherise’s future goal is to complete her technologist training and continue to become certified in Canine Rehabilitation.
+She is currently completing her certification of therapeutic exercise through Univ.
+Tennessee.
 Cherise has many roles here at Veterinary Mobility Center; she is our Clinic Manager, she helps assist with therapies (such as laser, underwater treadmill sessions, and exercises), and she is a student on the side!
 Cherise enjoys working closely with the animals and forming relationships with our clients.
 She is interested in learning how the body functions and seeing the progression of each individual case.
 At home, Cherise lives with her wonderful husband, Logan, along with their 2 dogs (Destro and Hobbes) and 3 cats (Pancakes, Battle cat, and Token).
 She loves to be active, especially while playing soccer and frisbee.
 She also enjoys music, camping, and road trips.

 Tanya was born and raised in Saskatchewan.
 She has lived in Prince Albert, Weyburn, and Regina.
 Tanya has a Bachelor of Science majoring in Biology and then proceeded to the Veterinary Technology program at SIAST in Saskatoon.
 Here at Veterinary Mobility Center Tanya is one of our rehab assistants.
 Tanya assists Dr. Hudye and Justine with treatments on patients (such as laser, ultrasound, and underwater treadmill).
 As a technologist, Tanya also refills prescription medications, preforms sample collections, and assists with sedation and procedures such as X-rays and PRP (Platelet Rich Plasma).
 If Tanya is not busy with helping in the back, you will find her at front reception helping with the flow of the clinic.
 Tanya really enjoys the interactions she has with the client and their pets.
 She thinks it is amazing to see them come back feeling better and watch their progress as time moves on; Tanya believes it is very rewarding work!
 At home, Tanya and her partner Curtis have 3 cats and 1 dog.
 Animals have been with her for her entire life and she cannot imagine not having a pet of her own.